Building with Claude Episode 5

 Top email: 34/35

-Scored by 3 synthetic personas (Gemini 3 Pro) on 7 email-specific dimensions
+Scored by 3 conversion personas (Gemini 3.1 Pro) on 7 email-specific dimensions

 The biggest single improvement was a logistics email.
 It went from 18/35 to 29/35 after we changed three things: pivoted the urgency from a 2027 deadline to an imminent July pilot, replaced a cross-industry case study with one from their own sector, and swapped consulting jargon for plain business language.